Random linear multihop relaying in a general field of interferers using spatial Aloha: Impact of external noise and interference

-\begin{Prop} Under the assumptions of Proposition~\ref{p.pnn} and in the presence of the external noise of the form~(\ref{e.W}), as explained above, the mean end-to-end delay from $0$ to $M$ in Poisson NN routing is given by~(\ref{E0M}) with $E(\cdot)$ replaced by $E(\cdot)\times E'(\cdot)\times B(\cdot)$. \end{Prop} \begin{IEEEproof} Observe first that the conditional capture probability given the receiver in $\Phi$ at distance $r$, and given the interfering pattern $\Psi$, which we denote by $\pi(r,\Phi,\Psi )$, is equal to
+\begin{Prop} Under the assumptions of Proposition~\ref{p.pnn} and in the presence of the external noise of the form~(\ref{e.W}), as explained above, the mean end-to-end delay from $0$ to $M$ in Poisson NN routing is given by~(\ref{E0M}) with $E(\cdot)$ (given in Proposition~\ref{p.delaysUV}) replaced by $E(\cdot)\times B(\cdot)\times \calL_{\Psi}^{H'}(\cdot)$, with $B(\cdot)$ given in~(\ref{e.B's}).
+The expressions for $\calL_{\Psi}^{H'}(\cdot)$ in the case of Poisson (P) and Poisson-line (PL) interferers are given in Lemma~\ref{l.LPsiH}. \end{Prop} \begin{IEEEproof} Observe first that the conditional capture probability given the receiver in $\Phi$ at distance $r$, and given the interfering pattern $\Psi$, which we denote by $\pi(r,\Phi,\Psi )$, is equal to

 cf the proof of Proposition~\ref{p.emergency}.
 Hence, by independence, the mean local delay, given the distance to the receiver $R=r$, is equal to

 The remaining part of the proof follows the same lines as the proof of Proposition~\ref{p.delaysUV}. \end{IEEEproof}